alexpreynolds/disjoint-windows/README.md

 Review targets in `src/makefile` for more concrete run instructions.

-### `max_windows`
+### `extend_windows`

 We start with 1kb windows spanning the genome.
 Each window has a score.

-The `max_windows` target creates 25kb windows, which step across the genome in 1kb units.
-Each interval contains the maximum score over the 25kb span.
+The `extend_windows` target creates 25kb windows, which step across the genome in 1kb units.
+Each interval contains a score for that 25kb span, centered on the middle-1k window.
 There are ~3M such elements.

-These windows are contained in `data/windows.max.25k.bed`.
+These windows are contained in `data/windows.fixed.25k.bed`.
+This file is used as input for other targets.

 ### `walkers`